 - This scheme is supported, with some caveats as detailed below.
-It is vital the gap in Cycleway 4 moves forward rapidly to enable more people to cycling in the area. - We fully support the response of our local borough group, which contains more specific detail.
+It will be vital to linking Cycleway 4 to the area and beyond to Canary Wharf, and should enable more people to cycle in the area. - We fully support the response of our local borough group, which contains more specific detail.